Pastor of Iglesia Conexiones, a baptist church in Jessup, MD. B.A. in Bible, B.S. English Ed., M.S. in Educational Leadership.

 Men are usually physically stronger than women because God designed men for the hunt and for hard labor.
 Women, on the other hand, tend to have more stamina because God designed them to nurture their families.
 Consequently, a physical struggle between a man and a woman is usually unfair (although there are some women who are strong enough to defend themselves).

 Therefore, women specially must pay careful attention to how men treat them.
 They must be wise and make sure their relationship will not turn into an abusive relationship that will harm them instead of bringing to their lives the happiness and support we all wish to find.
 A woman should carefully observe the man in whom she's interested.

 “Likewise, ye husbands, dwell with them according to knowledge, giving honour unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.”
 (1 Peter 3:7, KJV)

-No Force.
+- No Force.
 A man must never force a woman.
 He must not touch her without her consent.
 If she pulls or moves away, he should give her space.
 He must not kiss her without her permission.
 He must not force her during sex.
 Neither should he demand from her anything that makes her feel dirty or uncomfortable.
 If she says “No,” he should stop.

-When Boundaries Are Crossed
+What to Do When Your Boundaries Are Crossed

-When boundaries are crossed, the woman (or the man) needs to surround herself with a strong circle of support: parents, pastor, counselor, spiritually-minded people, and friends.
-Together with them, she should determine what is the best course of action to take in regards to her relationship.
+"When boundaries are crossed, the woman (or the man) needs to surround herself with a strong circle of support: parents, siblings, pastor, counselor, spiritually-minded people, and friends.
+Together with them, she should determine what is the best course of action in regards to her relationship."